Condorchem Envitech Offer

 Atmospheric evaporators are mainly used in the concentration of:

-- Recovery of high value chemical products in wash-outs during surface treatment processes, metallic coatings and aluminum anodizing.
+- Recovery of high value chemical products used during surface treatment processes, metallic coatings and aluminum anodizing.

 - Reduction of photographic liquid waste.